Description of Bulletin

 Occurrence data were obtained from certificates filed in Mississippi at the place of the event.
 Residence data include transcripts of records of events that occurred in other states to Mississippi residents and exclude records filed in this state for nonresidents.
 Residence assignment for live births and fetal deaths was determined by the usual residence of the mother.
 For deaths it was determined by the usual residence of the decedent except that deaths of inmates of institutions were reallocated to the location of the institution regardless of length of stay.

-Figures on induced terminations of pregnancy refer only to procedures performed in Mississippi, and do not include transcripts of records of events that occurred in other states to Mississippi residents.
+Figures on induced terminations of pregnancy in Tables F1, F2, F3, and 17 refer only to procedures performed in Mississippi, and do not include transcripts of records of events that occurred in other states to Mississippi residents.
 Residence assignment was determined by the usual residence of the patient.
+However, the teenage pregnancy figures in Tables 18A, 18B, and 28, which include induced termination figures, refer to induced terminations of all Mississippi resident teens, regardless of where the induced termination was actually performed.

 Marriages were classified according to place of issuance of the marriage license, place of occurrence of marriage, and place of residence of the bride.
 However, the figures on brides who were Mississippi residents are incomplete since there is no exchange among the states of transcripts of marriage records for nonresidents and the out-of-state marriages of Mississippi brides could not be included.
 Divorces were classified only according to place where the decree was granted, as there is no information regarding place of residence on the record.